-Science in the News is pleased to announce the 2017 Fall Lecture Series!
-Every week, a Harvard graduate or medical student presents current information and ongoing research within a particular field – and we’d like to invite you to join the discussion!
+Science in the News is pleased to announce the 2018 Fall Lecture Series!
+Every week, a group of Harvard graduate or medical students present current information and ongoing research within a particular field – and we’d like to invite you to join the discussion!
 Our seminars are free and open to audience members of any age and background.

-All spring lectures will be held on Wednesday evenings in Armenise Auditorium at Harvard Medical School from 7 to 9:00 p.m.
-Please see the “directions” link above for instructions on how to access Armenise Auditorium (in Goldenson Hall) and the lecture hall, located at 200 Longwood Ave in Boston.
+All fall lectures will be held on Wednesday evenings in Armenise Auditorium at Harvard Medical School from 7 to 9:00 p.m.
+Please see the directions link above for instructions on how to access Armenise Auditorium (in Goldenson Hall) and the lecture hall, located at 200 Longwood Ave in Boston.

 To watch previous seminars from this season and previous seasons, check out our archives!